• yoga

 September 28, 2022 // by Christy

-Staying as healthy as possible is super-important.
+1) Staying as healthy as possible is super-important.

-Self-care on a daily basis truly makes a difference.
+2) Self-care on a daily basis truly makes a difference.

 As you can imagine, the last couple weeks have been busy and stressful.
 But through it all, I have been determined to keep my self-care a priority.
 This is a promise I made to myself a couple of years ago after doing a lot of my own personal work around this topic, and I am fierce about keeping it.
 Yes, my husband’s health was a priority, but when I knew he was getting the care he needed I prioritized what else mattered on a day-to-day basis, and kept my self-care toward the top of the list.
 Don’t get me wrong; I would often push myself down the list as the day went on and unexpected things popped up that I had to attend to–but I NEVER took myself off the list.
 That made all the difference in the world.
 I have been able to feel much more grounded and centered throughout this ordeal, not to mention less stressed and resentful.
-In case you are curious, I share everything I learned about the obstacles standing in the way of my own self-care, and all the solutions I used to overcome them, in my Stop Sabotaging Your Self-Care online course.
+In case you are curious, I share everything I learned about the obstacles standing in the way of my own self-care, and all the highly effective solutions I used to overcome them, in my Stop Sabotaging Your Self-Care online course.

-Mind-set matters.
+3) Mind-set matters.

 The last takeaway I had during my recent trips to the hospital is that mind-set matters.
 If you are a Highly Sensitive Person like me, you know that my idea of hell is driving endless loops through a hospital parking structure looking for a place to park while not one, but two, different car alarms are going off and a jackhammer is hammering away someplace nearby.
-(If you aren’t an HSP and these things wouldn’t bother you, count yourself lucky.)
+(If you aren’t an HSP and these things wouldn’t bother you, count yourself extremely lucky.)
 I could feel my nervous system reacting–my heart started beating faster and the adrenaline started pumping through my body–on my first visit to the hospital.
 On the second visit, I took a different approach.
 As I drove to the hospital, I recited two different mantras to myself.
 The first is an affirmation (sankalpa) I often use during my daily meditation practice: I move through life with ease and grace; I am relaxed.
 (I share this helpful affirmation meditation in my new Meditation Medley audio download series.)
 The second I have borrowed from the author Glennon Doyle’s podcast name: We Can Do Hard Things.
 So was that second experience in the hospital parking structure any more pleasant?
 No, not really, but I moved through it with ease and grace, much more relaxed, because I can do hard things!
 My mind-set made all the difference.

 What I want you to take away from this blog post is that if you are feeling overwhelmed, stressed out, anxious or resentful; if your self-care or health are suffering; if you don’t have the motivation to exercise or eat well, there are things that can help.
-I share so many good resources on my website and wellness blog, and in my classes, courses and in-person sessions.
+I share so many good resources on my website and wellness blog, and in my classes, courses and private sessions.
 I have personal experience with all the tools and techniques I share, and have greatly benefited from them myself.
 My hope is that these offerings do the same thing for you that they do for me: build your resiliency so that you can move through life with ease and grace, you can do hard things.

-Category: Aging Gracefully, Self-Care, The Yoga Room, Wellness
+Category: Self-Care, The Yoga Room, Wellness

 Next Post: 4 Steps To Cultivating Healthy Habits That Last »